rmasinelli/Retro-Learning/README.md

 # Retro-Learning
-A learnign with python game.
+A learning with python game.